Married at First Sight (American TV series): Season 3

 Vanessa and Tres got divorced within six months of Decision Day.
 Vanessa appeared on Married At First Sight: Second Chances in 2017 and married Andre Forbes.
 Their marriage also ended in divorce.
 As of 2020, Tres was in a "complicated" relationship.
 As of 2021, Vanessa appeared to be single.

 After divorcing David, Ashley learned that he had a history of misdemeanors.
 In 2019, Ashley shared a photo from her wedding.
 In 2020, Ashley announced that she was pregnant and gave birth to a son in April 2021.

 In April 2018, Samantha married Chris Wise and in September gave birth to a daughter.
 In March 2022 Samantha gave birth to twins.
 Samantha and Neil are still friends.
 In April 2020, Neil revealed that he is in a relationship.

 Season 4

 The fourth season premiered on Tuesday, July 26, 2016.
-The setting was South Florida (particularly Miami), and two new specialists joined alongside sociologist Dr. Pepper Schwartz: communication and relationship expert Rachel DeAlto, and marriage counselor Pastor Calvin Roberson.
+The setting was South Florida (particularly Miami), and two new specialists joined alongside sociologist Pepper Schwartz: communication and relationship expert Rachel DeAlto, and marriage counselor Pastor Calvin Roberson.
 Doctors Joseph Cilona and Logan Levkoff exited the series after season three.
 The couples were: